fchauvel/MAD/README.md

         * Workload patterns
  * Improve error reporting
     * Errors in the parameters passed to the CLI
-    * Semantic and syntactic errors in MAD files
-        * Services without operations
-        * Client and Service that have the same name
  * Examples
     * SensApp example
  * Tests